AC Repair Advice • Updated May 2026

 Protect Your System from Power Surges

 Installing surge protectors on your HVAC system can prevent electrical spikes that damage capacitors.
-Surge protection devices absorb excess voltage and safeguard sensitive components.
+Surge protection devices absorb excess voltage and safeguard sensitive components, especially important during summer thunderstorm season in Northeast Florida.

 Keep the Unit Clean and Cool